kubevirt/community/design-proposals/mass_machine_type_transition.md

 ```
 and need to have its machine type updated.

-To handle this, any running VMs with 'q35' machine type and an outdated machine
+To handle this, any running VMs with 'q35' machine type and a machine type that matches
-type (reported in VMI's status.machine.type) will be labelled with `restart-vm-required`:
+the regex (reported in VMI's status.machine.type) will be labelled with `restart-vm-required`:
 ```yaml
 ---
 apiVersion: kubevirt.io/v1